Long-claw/.github/profile/README.md

 </p>

 <p align="center">
-  Aviation • Marine • Real-time Systems • Cloud Platforms
+  Software Solutions • Real-time Systems • Cloud Platforms
 </p>

 ---

-## 🗡️ About Longclaw
+## About Longclaw

 **Longclaw** is a software engineering organization focused on building **robust, scalable, and mission-critical systems** for environments where reliability matters most.